 A behind-the-ear aid is the largest in size and very commonplace, although you can now get miniature versions that are discreet, mainly because technology has made it possible to pack everything required into a small space.

-An in-the-ear hearing aid is even smaller so that it feats neatly across your ear canal, whereas an in-the-canal model sits within your ear canal and it is hard to see even someone is up close to you.
+When it comes to invisible hearing aids, an in-the-ear hearing aid is even smaller so that it fits neatly across your ear canal, whereas an in-the-canal model sits within your ear canal and it is hard to see even someone is up close to you.

 There are also aids that are completely in the canal and an option where you have a receiver in your ear canal, which often delivers an excellent level of listening quality.